AndreiBarsan/DynSLAM/README.md

 Developed as part of my Master's Thesis, in the [Computer Vision and Geometry Group](https://cvg.ethz.ch) of [ETH Zurich](https://ethz.ch).
-Submitted to ICRA 2018 accompanying the paper "Robust Dense Mapping for Large-Scale Dynamic Environments".
+Accepted to ICRA 2018 accompanying the paper "Robust Dense Mapping for Large-Scale Dynamic Environments" by Andrei Bârsan, Peidong Liu, Marc Pollefeys, and Andreas Geiger.

 The source code is [hosted on GitHub](https://github.com/AndreiBarsan/DynSLAM).